-Advisors and Comittees FAQs
+Advisors and Committees FAQs

 The Graduate School has prepared this information sheet of frequently asked questions about graduate students advisory committees to clarify existing procedures and introduce a new form, Department Graduate Program Faculty and Graduate Advisory Committee Members, which replaces the form called Registration of Committee Members Other Than Virginia Tech Program Faculty.
 No policy has been created or changed.
 Please see the policies section of the Graduate Catalog for complete details, and contact the Graduate School if you have additional questions (540/231-5645).